pryoritymusic/webpagetest-blog/src/posts/halodoc-visual-perf-monitoring-with-the-webpagetest-node-api.md

 ---
-title: "Halodoc: Visual Perf Monitoring with the WebPageTest Node API"
+title: "Halodoc: Staying Ahead of the Curve with Visual Perf Monitoring using WebPageTest API"
 guest: true
 date: 2022-03-16T20:27:51.197Z
 tags: []